Dark Circuits Festival 2017

 8pm - Hans Tammen + Dark Circuits Orchestra: Crossing The Lagrangian Point

 “Crossing the Lagrangian Point” is a large multi-movement piece written by Hans Tammen for 10 light & sound performers, a spatialist, and a conductor.
 A large collection of lightbulbs, A/V synths, LED structures and fluorescent lights fight and clash with bizarre visuals projected onto objects, fabrics, ceilings and walls.
 Sounds are generated with ear-scorching intensity directly from the visuals or from a mad combination of audio and video synth modules, while the “spatialist” throws them around in an 8-channel sound system like a violently moving fluid.
-It is a controlled chaos of loud, visceral blast of colors, flashes and polyrhythmic machinations.
+It is a controlled chaos of loud, visceral blast of colors, flashes and polyrhythmic maneuvers.

 With Michael Vorfeld, ChiKa, Benton C. Bainbridge, James Yuxi Cao, MSHR (Birch Cooper & Brenna Murphy), Dafna Naphtali, Eric Drasin, Jonas Bers, Matthew Ostrowski, Katya & Maya Naphtali, Daniel Neumann (spatialist) and Hans Tammen (concept, composing, conducting).